larssonludvig/ArcRaidersTracker/README.md

 ## Usage

 ## Development
-The project is to be developed in ASP.NET and .NET Blazor to keep it consistent between services.

 To start out, a database and API will be hosted on-prem where it is exposed by a domain.
 This solution may not be sufficient as the project grows, in which it may need to be moved into the cloud.
-Therefore, the API is to be deployable by a docker container.
+Therefore, the API is to be deployable by a docker container through ASP.NET Core.

-The frontend will be developed as a .NET Blazor Server application.
+The frontend is not decided on.

 ## Licence
-To come.
+This project, and all code it contains, are licensed under the [*Apache License*](https://www.apache.org/licenses/LICENSE-2.0).